cbeauhilton/notes/content/notes/finite_infinite_games_james_p_carse.md

+---
-# Finite and Infinite Games by James P. Carse
+title: "Finite and Infinite Games by James P. Carse"
+tags:
+- book
+- philosophy
+- James Carse
+---

 It is an invariable principle of all play, finite and infinite,